Beyond Wilson-Cowan dynamics: oscillations and chaos without inhibition: Introduction

 One of the key steps in the construction of Wilson--Cowan's model is a time coarse graining, which has the effect of setting the refractory fraction of a neural population as always proportional to its active fraction.
 Wilson and Cowan originally argued that, at least when the parameters of the model have physiologically reasonable values, this should not have any important impact on the model.
 Later on, others even argued that the refractory period of neurons should not have an impact on the dynamics, and chose to neglect it completely \citep[section~11.3]{curtu_oscillations_2001, ermentrout_mathematical_2010}.
-However, it has recently been suggested that the refractory state of neurons could be essential in some cases to provide a complete description of the dynamics of a biological neural network \citep{rule_neural_2019, weistuch_refractory_2021}.
+However, it has been noticed experimentally that refractoriness can have an impact on neuronal activity.
+For instance, \cite{berry_refractoriness_1998} have shown that a longer refractory period in neurons improves the precision in the response of ganglion cells, suggesting that refractoriness improves neural signaling.
+Similarly, \cite{avissar_refractoriness_2013} have shown that refractoriness enhances precision in the timing and synchronization of neurons' spikes, which once again suggests that it makes neurons more precise.
+Refractoriness is also known to be related to oscillations in neural networks, since it can help neurons to synchronize their spikes \citep{sanchez-vives_cellular_2000, wiedemann_timing_2003}.
+In theoretical works as well, it has recently been suggested that the refractory state of neurons could be essential in some cases to provide a complete description of the dynamics of a biological neural network \citep{rule_neural_2019, weistuch_refractory_2021}.

 In this paper, we propose a simple extension of Wilson--Cowan's classical model where the refractory state is explicitly considered with the same importance as the active and sensitive states.
 Indeed, using a different approach than Wilson--Cowan, we derive a dynamical system closely related to their original model, in the sense that it includes it as a subsystem.
 Then, we show that our dynamical system can predict oscillations and chaotic behaviors in the activity of neural networks of excitatory populations.
 This contrasts with the original Wilson--Cowan model, in which inhibition plays a crucial role for such phenomena to arise.
-Indeed, it is well known that the Wilson--Cowan equations for a pair of populations can only predict oscillatory solutions if one of them is excitatory while the other is inhibitory, forming a so-called Wilson--Cowan oscillator.
-Chaotic behaviors have also been shown to arise from the Wilson--Cowan equations, for example by \cite{borisyuk_dynamics_1995} and by \cite{maruyama_analysis_2014}, but only---at least to our knowledge---in systems of at least two coupled Wilson--Cowan oscillators.
-In similar models as well, the role of inhibition is crucial for chaotic behavior to arise \citep{fukai_asymmetric_1990, sompolinsky_chaos_1988}.

 First, in section~\ref{sec.model}, we present an explicit construction of the model.
 We start by defining a continuous-time Markov chain to describe the evolution of a large network's state in a way that mimics the behavior of biological neurons.
 The resulting stochastic process is similar to one already proposed---but not extensively studied---by \cite{cowan_stochastic_1990}, and is also reminiscent of a similar process proposed by \cite{zarepour_universal_2019}.
 Then, we reduce this Markov chain, which describes the evolution of the network's state from a microscopic point of view, to a dynamical system of small dimension that describes the dynamics from a macroscopic point of view.
 To do so, we split the network into a small number of neural populations, and we obtain a dynamical system that describes the evolution of the average active and refractory fractions of each population.